Synthetics Test Settings

 BGP Monitoring

-The BGP monitoring tab is enabled by default for a BGP Monitor test (see Routing Tests) and is also available for some types of Application Tests (Page Load and HTTP(S) or API).
+The BGP Monitoring tab is enabled by default for a BGP Monitor test (see Routing Tests) and is also available for some types of Application Tests (Page Load and HTTP(S) or API).
 In HTTP tests, the settings on the tab — and the inclusion of BGP data in the test — are enabled with the On/Off switch (see Settings Tabs).

 The tab includes the following settings: